 Anyone living in Canada who has earned income can and should file a tax return to start building RRSP contribution room.
 Canadian taxpayers can contribute to their RRSP until December 31st of the year he or she turns 71.

-Contribution room is based on 18 percent of your earned income from the previous year, up to a maximum contribution limit of $29,210 for the 2022 tax year, and $30,780 for the 2023 tax year.
+Contribution room is based on 18% of your earned income from the previous year, up to a maximum contribution limit of $29,210 for the 2022 tax year, and $30,780 for the 2023 tax year.
 Don’t worry if you’re not able to use up your entire RRSP contribution room in a given year – unused contribution room can be carried-forward indefinitely.

-Keep an eye on over-contributions, however, as the taxman levies a stiff 1 percent penalty per month for contributions that exceed your deduction limit.
+Keep an eye on over-contributions, however, as the taxman levies a stiff 1% penalty per month for contributions that exceed your deduction limit.
 The good news is that the government built in a safeguard against possible errors and so you can over-contribute a cumulative lifetime total of $2,000 to your RRSP without incurring a penalty tax.